Category: Laptop repair and Service

 10. Select Yes in the Setup Configuration window.
 Both user HDP and master HDP will have been removed.

-How to remove the supervisor password
+How to remove the supervisor

 To remove an SVP, do the following: